pbo-dpb/PublicDebtChargesCalculator/README.md

 4. Create a new Lambda function that uses the layer created in step 1 and the zip file created in step 3.

 5. Set the `VITE_LAMBDA_FUNCTION_URL` environment variable to the URL of the Lambda function created in step 4.

+## Deployment

+A GitHub action is used to automatically generate the frontend assets and deploy the Lambda function.
+This action can be triggered manually on demand.
+See `.github/workflows/deploy.yml`.